enzymejs/chai-enzyme/README.md

 Note that not all assertions work with every rendering strategy.

-If you are wondering what rendering machanism to use when, refer to [enzyme's documentation](https://github.com/airbnb/enzyme).
+If you are wondering what rendering mechanism to use when, refer to [enzyme's documentation](https://github.com/airbnb/enzyme).

 #### `checked()`